 In Avila v.
 Southern California Specialty Care, Inc. (2018) 20 Cal.App.5th 835, the Court of Appeal distinguished Ruiz, supra, 50 Cal.4th 838.
 In Avila, unlike in Ruiz, the "complaint" include[d] allegations that could be categorized as professional negligence as well as elder abuse."
 (Avila, at p.
 843.) "[T]he complaint was pleaded as one for 'negligence/willful misconduct,' elder abuse and neglect under the [Elder Abuse] Act, and wrongful death.
 The complaint allege[d] a 'conscious and continued pattern of withholding the most basic care and services,' which included a lack of monitoring, supervision, assistance, and other adequate care and services.
 It allege[d] the lack of availability of a physician, failure to provide properly trained staff and nursing, among other things."
 (Ibid.)
 The court reasoned that plaintiffs "are essentially free to plead their case as they choose," and they chose to plead a cause of action based on the Elder Abuse Act under which "neglect" refers "' "not to the substandard performance of medical services but, rather, to the 'failure of those responsible for attending to the basic needs and comforts of elderly or dependent adults, regardless of their professional standing, to carry out their custodial obligation.'
 [Citation.]
 Thus, the statutory definition of 'neglect' speaks not of the undertaking of medical services, but of the failure to provide medical care." " (Ibid.)
 "The fact that [plaintiffs] could have also pleaded a claim for medical malpractice, had they wished to do so, is irrelevant."
 (Ibid.)
 Accordingly, the Court of Appeal concluded that "the plaintiffs' claim is not one within the ambit of section 1295, and therefore, Ruiz's holding [did] not apply."
-(Ibid.; accord, Magyar v.
-Laurel Avenue, LLC (Aug.
-23, 2019, E070108) 2019 WL 3986201, at pp. \4-\7 [nonpub. opn.] [following Avila and holding that section 1295 is inapplicable were "[t]he primary basis for the wrongful death claim is neglect [within the meaning of the Elder Abuse Act], not professional negligence by a healthcare provider"]; Perez v.
-P & M Health Care Holdings, Inc. (Apr.
-12, 2019, E069985) 2019 WL 1578360, at pp. \2-\3, [nonpub. opn.] [expressly following Avilal; see also Souden, supra, 2018 WL 4443119, at pp. \4-\5 [wrongful death claim by domestic partner (who did not execute the arbitration agreement) based on the defendant health insurer's refusal to pay for lifesaving medical treatment was not subject to arbitration under Ruiz because Health and Safety Code section 1363.1, the statute governing health care service plan arbitration agreements, is materially different than section 1295]; Daniels v.
-Sunrise Senior Living, Inc. (2013) 212 Cal.
-App.
-4th 674, 684-685 [Ruiz is inapplicable to wrongful death and elder abuse claims against residential care facility that was not a MICRA facility governed by section 1295].)
+(Ibid.; accord, Hearden, supra, 103 Cal.App.5th at p.
+1018 [following Avila and holding that section 1295 is inapplicable where "the primary basis [for the claim] sounds in elder abuse"]; see also Souden, supra, 2018 WL 4443119, at pp. \4-\5 [wrongful death claim by domestic partner (who did not execute the arbitration agreement) based on the defendant health insurer's refusal to pay for lifesaving medical treatment was not subject to arbitration under Ruiz because Health and Safety Code section 1363.1, the statute governing health care service plan arbitration agreements, is materially different than section 1295]; Daniels v.
+Sunrise Senior Living, Inc. (2013) 212 Cal.App.4th 674, 684-685 [Ruiz is inapplicable to wrongful death and elder abuse claims against residential care facility that was not a MICRA facility governed by section 1295].)